GermanFCG/GermanFCG/README.md

 of people easier, happier and better, it would be incredible that someday I can go to a friend house and see them using the product I helped to deliver and that it provides a great experience for them.

-I'm really easygoing, joke a lot and relaxed guy that really believes life can be beatufiul, doing the right things.
+I'm an easygoing huy that tends to joke a lot, I believe life can be beautiful, doing the right things.
 Well that's a bit of me, hope is something good to share.

 Reach me out on Twitter via: @German_FCG